Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 That compelling script with the masterfully crafted CTA?
 Never heard of it.

-So, please, ad captions.
-It not only broadens your audience significantly, but it’s more inclusive for those with impaired hearing, and also conveniently helps you fill some of that real estate you’re not using.
+So, please, add captions.
+Always use bold, easy-to-read text that complements your visuals without overwhelming them.
+It not only broadens your audience significantly and makes sure your message is being heard, but it’s more inclusive for those with impaired hearing, and also conveniently helps you fill some of that real estate you’re not using.

 This may be something of a secondary tactic as it requires a bit of upfront experimentation, but the reality is that when you find what works – repeat it and make it better.